halaway/nyc-air-quality-analysis/Readme.md

 # General Trends and Map Overview

 We can begin by plotting the changes in NO2 levels across NYC from 2008 to 2021.
 This creates a general plot highlighting discernible cyclical patterns.

 ![averageNO2Levels](https://github.com/halaway/nyc-air-quality-analysis/assets/31904474/8e786784-62a7-4b8c-9774-f9985ff0ad31)

-mapping historical NO2 levels by Community Districts and aggregating by the average level in a 12-month period.
-This could help to assess any changes in NO2 and emerging patterns within our data.
+Mapping historical NO2 levels by Community Districts and aggregating by the average level in a 12-month period could help to assess any changes in NO2 and emerging patterns within our data.

 The following procedure creates a choropleth map of NYC with respect to time and is available here: